 7.3.1.2 Use case

-The MDA MnS consumer can request the MDA MnS producer to provide MDA output for a list of specified type of analytics, i.e., MDA type, which corresponds to an MDA capability, which is to support analytics for a set of data or analytics for a certain PM, KPI, trace or QoE data.
-The MDA MnS consumer may introduce control attributes related to the MDA output with respect to the geographic location (i.e., area scope) and/or the target objects, e.g., managed elements, time schedule for obtaining an MDA output, time conditions related to the preparation of MDA output, and potential filter conditions to be met before an MDA output is made available, e.g., load or delay threshold crossing related to a target object.
-The geographical location indicates an area of interest for obtaining MDA output and target objects include affected objects or objects of interest for obtaining MDA output.
+The MDA MnS consumer can request the MDA MnS producer to provide MDA output for a list of specified MDA type of analytics, i.e., MDA type, which corresponds to an MDA capability, which is to support analytics for a set of data or analytics for a certain PM, KPI, trace or QoE data.
+The MDA MnS consumer may introduce control attributes related to the MDA output with respect to the geographical location (i.e., area scope) and/or the target objects, e.g., managed elements, time schedule for obtaining an MDA output, time conditions related to the preparation of MDA output (i.e., time schedule for start, end and duration of analytics, etc.), and potential filter conditions to be met before an MDA output is made available, e.g., load or delay threshold crossing related to a target object.
+The geographical location indicates an area of interest for obtaining MDA output and/or target objects include affected objects or objects of interest for obtaining MDA output.

 The MDA MnS consumer may control the MDA output attributes related to, e.g., time schedule, geographical location, target objects, etc., and has the capability to modify them at any point in time.
-The MDA MnS consumer can request the MDA MnS producer to generate an MDA output that contains numeric output results, e.g., average, normal distribution, etc., recommendation options, e.g., potential handover target cells, or root case analysis, e.g., alarm prediction.
+The MDA MnS consumer can request the MDA MnS producer to generate an MDA output that contains numeric output results, e.g., average, normal distribution, etc., recommendation options, e.g., potential handover target cells, or root cause analysis, e.g., alarm prediction.

 The MDA MnS consumer can be informed with an acknowledgment if the request was successful.
 If the request was not successful, the consumer is informed about potential errors indicating the reasons.
 The MDA MnS consumer can also deactivate the MDA reporting control request once it is no longer needed.